genesiscommunitysuccess/custom-elements-lsp/README.md

 ## Quickstart Example

-**Adding the LSP to your Project takes less than 5 minutes.** Follow along with our [Setup Walkthrough Video](https://www.loom.com/share/3dfdb245cbfc4fc1a166df8b19c123a5?sid=c478ca86-f0ba-4cfe-af9d-7ee6d30e26c6), try our pre-setup [Example Project](https://github.com/genesiscommunitysuccess/cep-setup-example), and see the [Changeset](https://github.com/genesiscommunitysuccess/cep-setup-example/pull/2/files) required to enable the LSP in the example project.
+**Adding the LSP to your project takes less than 5 minutes.** Follow along with our [Setup Walkthrough Video](https://www.loom.com/share/3dfdb245cbfc4fc1a166df8b19c123a5?sid=c478ca86-f0ba-4cfe-af9d-7ee6d30e26c6), try our pre-setup [Example Project](https://github.com/genesiscommunitysuccess/cep-setup-example), and see the [Changeset](https://github.com/genesiscommunitysuccess/cep-setup-example/pull/2/files) required to enable the LSP in the example project.

 ## Packages